-The Lele are a small group of about 40,000 that belong to the Mande people cluster.
-They are also a part of the Maninka, also known as the Malinke people group, but speak a distinct language and have much in common with other forest peoples in the region.
+The Lele are a small group of about 55,000 that belong to the Mande people cluster.
+They are related to the Maninka, also known as the Malinke people group, but speak a distinct language and have much in common with other forest peoples in the region.
 The most closely related people group in Guinea is the Kuranko, also one of the Mande peoples related to Maninka.
 Despite being a small group, the Lele speak roughly eight different dialects of the Lele language.
 They are located in Guinea, on the western coast of Africa.
 Most of their history is not recorded, because they pass down information by oral tradition.

 The two main belief systems of the Lele are Islam and ethnic religions.
-5% of the Lele are Christian, but a little less than 2% are evangelical.
-50% of the population would claim to be Muslim, but many would mix in traditional animistic practices.
+Five percent of the Lele are Christians, but a little less than two percent are evangelical.
+80% of the population would claim to be Muslim, but many would mix in traditional animistic practices.
 About 15% of Leles practice only animism.
 The observance of Muslim holidays and regular prayers are a common occurrence among the Lele.
 However, Lele women do not generally live in seclusion or wear full coverings as they do in some other Muslim contexts.
-The Lele's animistic practices have been incorporated into their practice of Islam, making it different than in other cultures.
+The Lele's animistic practices have been incorporated into their practice of Islam.
 Each Lele community usually has a male and a female religious leader.
 They oversee religious rituals, including but not limited to circumcision.
 Female excision is still practiced widely among the Lele as part of initiation ceremonies.

-* Pray that God will inspire people to create more audio clips of the Bible in Lele and that this will lead to a church planting movement.
+Pray that God will inspire people to create more audio clips of the Bible in Lele and that this will lead to a church planting movement.

-Pray that existing churches will reach out to the Lele people.
+Pray that existing churches will reach out to the rest of the Lele people.

 |Global Prayer Digest: 2012-02-23|